 According to ISBN.org,

-The purpose of the ISBN is to establish and identify one title or edition of a title from one specific publisher and is unique to that edition, allowing for more efficient marketing of products by booksellers, libraries, universities, wholesalers and distributors.
+The purpose of the ISBN is to establish and identify one title or edition of a title from one specific publisher.
+It is unique to that edition, allowing for more efficient marketing of products by booksellers, libraries, universities, wholesalers, and distributors.

-Each format or binding must have a separate ISBN (i.e. hardcover, paperbound, VHS video, laserdisc, e-book format, etc).
+Each format or binding must have a separate ISBN (i.e., hardcover, paperbound, VHS video, laserdisc, ebook format, etc.).
 A new ISBN is required for a revised edition.
-Once assigned, an ISBN can never be reused.
-An ISBN is printed on the lower portion of the back cover of a book above the bar code and on the copyright page.
+The ISBN is printed above the bar code on the back cover of the book and the copyright page.
+Once assigned, the ISBN cannot be reused.

 Where Do You Get an ISBN?

-If you’re using a self-publishing service, like CreateSpace, DogEarPublishing.net, BookBaby.com, PublishingPush.com, Smashwords, Lulu, or similar entities, you don’t need to get your own ISBN, the service will give you one for FREE.
+If you’re using a self-publishing service, like Amazon KDP, IngramSpark, BookBaby.com, PublishingPush.com, Smashwords, Lulu, or similar entities, you don’t need to get your own ISBN, the service will give you one for FREE.

 BUT …